telerik/kendo-ui-core/docs/api/javascript/ui/notification.md

 **Required**.
 The string content for the notification; or the object with the values for the variables inside the notification template; or the function, which returns the required string or an object.

+Note that the widget does not perform any automatic sanitization of the passed content and `script` tags will be evaluated.
+In order to encode script tags as HTML entities, use `#: #` expressions in the [Kendo UI templates](/framework/templates/overview).

 ### show

 Displays a notification.